John Hagelin: Academic positions

-In 1981, Hagelin became a postdoctoral researcher for a few months at the European Center for Particle Physics (CERN) in Switzerland, and in 1982, he moved to the Stanford Linear Accelerator Center (SLAC) in California.
-He left SLAC in 1983, reportedly because of personal problems.
+In 1981, Hagelin became a postdoctoral researcher at the European Center for Particle Physics (CERN) in Switzerland, and in 1982, he moved to SLAC in California.
+He left SLAC in 1983.
 A year later, he joined Maharishi International University (MIU) as chair of the physics department.
 Two of Hagelin's previous collaborators, Dimitri Nanopoulos and John Ellis, were uncomfortable with his move to MIU, but they continued to work with him.
 While at MIU, Hagelin received funding from the National Science Foundation.

 Hagelin became a trustee of MUM and, in 2016, its president.
 It was intended that he become president of Maharishi Central University, which was under construction in Smith Center, Kansas, until early 2008, when, according to Hagelin, the project was put on hold while the TM organization dealt with the death of Maharishi Mahesh Yogi.

 Kilby International Award

 In 1992, Hagelin received a Kilby International Award from the North Dallas Chamber of Commerce "for his promising work in particle physics in the development of supersymmetric grand unified field theory".
 According to a member of the selection committee, Hagelin's nomination was proposed by another selection-committee member who was a fellow TM practitioner.
 Chris Anderson, in a 1992 Nature article about Hagelin's first presidential campaign, questioned the value of the award.